himoose/user-docs/docs/features/faq-generator.md

 - A project selected in Hi, Moose
 - Either:
   - A published webpage URL (publicly accessible), OR
-  - Content ready to paste manually
+  - A draft ready to paste manually

 ### Optional
 - Brand Voice settings configured (FAQs will match your tone)
 - Webflow API key (if you want automatic updates to Webflow CMS)

-### Note on API keys
+### Note on OpenAI API keys
-- **Free & Standard plans**: Use Hi, Moose's API keys automatically
+- **Free & Paid plans**: Use Hi, Moose's API keys automatically
 - **BYOK plans**: Your OpenAI API key must be saved in Settings

 ## Step-by-step (in Hi, Moose)